 Please bring your completed health forms and waivers to registration, and well as any outstanding fees (cash, cheque made out to "Sask Pipe Band Association")

 Parking on Campus

 If you plan to bring a vehicle to Sound Advice, you are required to pay parking daily [$7] or purchase a weekly pass, which is a little cheaper.

 Please check the University of Regina web site for the best parking locations [http://www.uregina.ca].
 Please contact them at 306 585-4412 or email at email@example.com to discuss your options.
 You may prepay for your parking permit online http://www.uregina.ca/fm/parking/parking-permits/buy-permit/other/index.html

-Thursday night we will have a ceilidh.
-The evening features student performances, awards, impromptu piping, drumming and dancing, and other ceilidh fun.
+Thursday night we will have student performances.
+The evening features student and group performances, awards, and impromptu piping, drumming and dancing.
 Students have their tickets provided, and admission for non-students is $5 or by donation for Seniors and under 12s.
-The ceilidh will be held at the University, in the Education Auditorium.
+The performances will be held at the University, in the Education Auditorium.
 This is just down the hall from ED 193 where students gather each day.

 School Rules & Regs

 The “rules” you need are pretty basic.
 The main goal of the school is to provide the maximum learning and enjoyment for all students, and a great teaching experience for the staff.
 Therefore, school ”rules” are all about operating in an environment of respect for others.

 - If you are a minor [under 19], you are required to attend all classes.
 You must stay on the University of Regina campus at all times, and you must seek permission and have an adult accompanying you to leave the campus.

 - “Quiet time” in the dorms is 11:00 pm.
 Minors are expected to be in the dorms after evening classes/activities, and “Lights out” is recommended before midnight.
 There are adult dorm chaperones assigned to monitor the students while on campus.